iBaa/PlexConnect/update/OSX/readme.txt

 5. *Optional* Open up your apache port pointed to your PlexConnect host to mangage PlexConnect anywhere on any device/web-browser.

-How to uninstall OpenConnect, WebConnect and PlexConnect's autoloading plist enter these commands in terminal:
+How to uninstall OpenConnect, WebConnect and PlexConnect's autoloading plist.
+Enter these commands in terminal:

 sudo su
 ## Navigate to the /update/OSX folder